Touring Equipment

 Panniers

 Our next addition was a set of small panniers under the stoker's seat.
-For short trips when we are not camping, these may be all we need.
 We purchased both the rack and panniers from TerraCycle.
 They make underseat racks to fit most brands of recumbents.
 The size of the Axiom "Monsoon" panniers are perfect.
 The hooks that attach them to the rack are located near the top of the bag so they fit nicely under the seat and you can still get into the bags while they're mounted on the bike.
 These bags will also help us keep our center of gravity low.

 (pannier rack - shown with seat removed)